Justintime50/muffinscript/README.md

 ## Development

+### Abstract Syntax Tree (AST)

+Defines the abstract supported syntax of the programming language (what is a string, what is a variable, etc).

 ### Lexer (Tokenizer)

 Takes raw text and turns it into a list of tokens which are structured pieces of the programming language (keywords, numbers, strings, symbols).